karlvr/react-redux-typescript-swagger-api-pattern/README.md

 ## Setup

-This project was setup using `create-react-app`.
+This project was setup using [create-react-app](https://github.com/facebookincubator/create-react-app).
 You can reproduce this setup using the commands below.

 Create the project using `create-react-app`: